-In this section, we show that the {\sc Tree Partition Width} problem is XALP-complete, even when we use the width target and the degree as combined parameter.
+In this section, we show that the {\sc Tree-Partition-Width} problem is XALP-complete, even when we use the target width and the degree as combined parameter.
 As a relatively simple consequence, we obtain that {\sc Domino Treewidth} is XALP-complete.

-XALP is the class of all parameterized problems that can be solved in $f(k)n^{O(1)}$ time and $f(k)\log n$ space on a nondeterministic Turing Machine with access to a push-down automaton, or equivalently way of the class of problems that can be solved by an alternating Turing Machine in $f(k)n^{O(1)}$ treesize and $f(k)\log(n)$ space.
+XALP is the class of all parameterized problems that can be solved in $f(k)n^{O(1)}$ time and $f(k)\log n$ space on a nondeterministic Turing Machine with access to a push-down automaton, or equivalently the class of problems that can be solved by an alternating Turing Machine in $f(k)n^{O(1)}$ treesize and $f(k)\log(n)$ space.
 An alternating Turing Machine (ATM) is nondeterministic Turing Machine with some extra states where we ask for all of the transitions to lead to acceptance.
 This creates independent configurations that must all lead to acceptance, and we call `co-nondeterministic step' the process of obtaining these independent configurations.

 XALP is closed by reductions using at most $f(k)\log n$ space and running in FPT time.
-These two conditions are implied by using at most $f(k) + \log n$ space.
-We call reductions respecting the latter condition \emph{parameterized logspace} reductions (or pl-reductions).
+These two conditions are implied by using at most $f(k) + O(\log n)$ space.
+We call reductions respecting the latter condition \emph{parameterized log-space} reductions (or pl-reductions).

 This class is relevant here because the problems we consider are complete for it.
 Completeness for XALP has the following consequences: W[$t$]-hardness for all positive integers $t$, membership in XP, and there is a conjecture that XP space is required for algorithms running in XP time.
 If the conjecture holds, this roughly means that the dynamic programming algorithm used for membership is optimal.